avahoffman/urban-weed-genomics/bash/README.md

 ### Step 5b - `ustacks`

+`ustacks` builds *de novo* loci in each individual sample.
 We have designed the `ustacks` script so that the process requires three files:

 -   `05-ustacks_n.sh` : the shell script that executes `ustacks`
 -   `05-ustacks_id_n.txt` : the sample ID number